 - Oral hygiene instruction and advice: The benefits of the oral hygiene is reducing how many bacteria are in the mouth and reducing inflammation level.
 The dental practitioner can explain first what it is the cause of the problem and how the gums and teeth have to be kept clean.

 - Professional cleaning: the soft deposit can be removed away of the accessible area of teeth and teeth may be polished or treated using fluoride.
 According to how the condition is improving, more cleaning and instructions can be given in the next visits.
 The next step will be for the practitioner to get rid of bacterial deposits with tartar starting at the root surface and on gingival pockets.

 - Antibiotic therapy: in some situation, without or with microbiological evaluation, the antibiotics can be prescribed in order to work on the persistent or active gum infection which fails to respond to oral hygiene procedure.

 - Corrective or surgical treatment: surgical procedure may be carried out in order to clean the plaque bacteria away with the deposits which are found under the gum in the periodontal pockets or at the root surface near furcations.
 These areas cannot be accessed by floss and brushes while the inflammation can persist at such sites if the bacteria had colonized them.
 By the use of the local anesthesia, the dentist will lift the gum and the root surface is then cleaned to remove the bacteria.
 If there is a bone loss, it will be treated by the use of regenerative treatment.
 Afterwards, the bone may be sutured back in the place on the teeth.

-Healthy gums tend to look pale pink and they are firm.
+Healthy gums tend to look pale pink, and they are firm.
 They fit well on the teeth.
-For a person who suffers periodontitis, he will have
+For a person who suffers from periodontitis, he will have

 - Puffy or swollen gums

-- Gums which is tender if it is touched
+- Gums which are tender if it is touched

 - Gums that may bleed easily

-- Gums which recede away of the teeth
+- Gums that recede away from the teeth

 - Spaces between the teeth